-Whether the Transfer would give rise to any gross investment income with respect to either M or you or will be subject to tax under § 4940(a).
+Whether the Transfer would give rise to any gross investment income with respect to either you or P or will be subject to tax under 4940(a).

-Whether you, as transferee, may use any excess \S 4940 tax paid by M to offset your \S 4940 tax liability.
+Whether P, as transferee, may use any excess § 4940 tax paid by you to offset P's § 4940 tax liability.